#1 Debut - Coming-of-Age Fiction - Amazon.com

 ★★★★★

-“A masterful debut… a poignant, lyrical, coming-of-age tale…like Steinbeck’s masterpiece, EAST OF EDEN, ANEMONE grapples with themes of betrayal, redemption, emotional survival, and the brutal reckonings that follow hidden misdeeds.”
+“A masterful debut… a poignant, lyrical, coming-of-age tale…like Steinbeck’s masterpiece, EAST OF EDEN, ANEMONE grapples with themes of betrayal, redemption, emotional survival, and the brutal reckonings that follow hidden misdeeds.
+ANEMONE intertwines the intimate dramas of its characters with the larger elemental forces of nature.”

 "What a terrific book!
 It's fierce and harrowing, and comes firmly, but originally, out of the California Noir tradition, Ross MacDonald and the rest.
 Wow, what a read!"